-US in the World Cup quarterfinals after 2-1 win over Spain
+U.S. is in the Women’s World Cup quarterfinals after 2-1 win over Spain

 Less than three minutes later, goalkeeper Alyssa Naeher’s pass to Becky Sauerbrunn was stripped by Lucia Garcia and the ball wound up at the feet of Hermoso, who sent her shot from the penalty arc into the top right corner.
 It was Hermoso’s third goal of the tournament to lead Spain.

-Alex Morgan was set to take the penalty after Lavelle was tripped up by Virginia Torrecilla, but after review Rapinoe stepped forward and slotted the ball just under the outstretched arm of Spain goalkeeper Sandra Panos.
+Alex Morgan was set to take the penalty after Lavelle was tripped up by Virginia Torrecilla, but after the review Rapinoe stepped forward and slotted the ball just under the outstretched arm of Spain goalkeeper Sandra Panos.

+“That’s World Cup-level grit,” Rapinoe said.
+“You can’t replicate it.
+There’s no way to express it or teach it.”

 Morgan, who leads the field in France with five goals, took a beating throughout the game.
 She stayed down for a long while in the second half after a hard tackle by Irene Paredes.